Bobby is an Associate at Roper Greyell, practicing in all areas of workplace law, with a focus on labour, employment, and human rights law.

-On his own time, Bobby is a fan of the outdoors, an enthusiast of local craft beers, and an avid explorer of far-off lands.
+On his own time, Bobby is a fan of the outdoors, an avid fiction reader, and an enthusiast of local craft beers.

 B.A., Double Major – Political Science and History, University of British Columbia